Qayyum1999/myreds_gatecontroller/README.md

 # MyREDS Gate Controller

-This is an app I made for my internship program at AR Mechatronic PLT.
+An app for improving house residency area.
 The app serves a purpose to allow residents in residency area to have the ability to control the residency's entrance and exit gates.

+This is an app I made for my internship program for 3 months at AR Mechatronics PLT.

 ## How does it work?